aquasecurity/trivy/docs/docs/cloud/aws/scanning.md

 Whilst you can already scan the infrastructure-as-code that defines your AWS resources with `trivy config`, you can now scan your live AWS account(s) directly too.

+The included checks cover all of the aspects of the [AWS CIS 1.2](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-cis.html) automated benchmarks.

 Trivy uses the same [authentication methods](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) as the AWS CLI to configure and authenticate your access to the AWS platform.

 Once you've scanned your account, you can run additional commands to filter the results without having to run the entire scan again - results are cached locally per AWS account/region.